 Yes—four, in fact.
 The first two types listed below are the most common, but all involve substantial changes in mood, energy, thought patterns, and behavior.

-Bipolar I Disorder is the most severe form of bipolar.
+Bipolar I Disorder is the most serious form of bipolar.
 Manic episodes last at least seven days or are so serious that the person needs immediate hospital care.
 Depressive episodes usually last at least two weeks.

 Bipolar II Disorder is similar to bipolar I, but the manic episodes are less intense.
 Mania for this type is called hypomania.